tchklovski/casfs/README.md

 ## Citing CASFS

-If Caliban helps you in your research, pleae consider citing the repository:
+If CASFS helps you in your research, please consider citing the repository:

 ```
 @software{casfs2020github,